 The absence of a motorcycle helmet at the time of an accident doesn’t change who’s liable for the damages.
 If the other motorist was clearly responsible for causing the accident, you can still seek compensation even if you weren’t wearing a helmet.
 However, your compensation may be reduced depending on other factors involved.

-How Wearing a Helmet Affects the Compensation for Injuries
+How Helmet Use Affects Compensation

 How Not Wearing a Motorcycle Helmet May Affect the Severity of Your Head Injuries